Expressing Romantic Quotes Through Plants

-Living, blooming plants say, “I love you” which is the best way to show your love for Valentine’s Day, anniversary, special occasion, or just to say those magical words.
-Most people who send or receive a flowering plant are unaware of the traditions behind giving plants and the meanings attached to each flowering plant.
+Living, blooming plants say, “I love you,” which is the honorable gesture to share your love on Valentine’s Day, anniversary, special occasion, or to say those magical words to your lover because you want to make her feel loved.
+Most people who send or receive a flowering plant are unaware of the traditions behind giving plants and the meanings attached to flowering plants.

-It begins with what you want to say to the receiver.
+You begin with what you want to say to your intended.
 Are you truly in love?
-Is the relationship just blossoming?
-Is the relationship just a friendship with the hope of more?
-Whatever you want to say or express to your intended, you can say it with a flowering plant by following these simple but effective traditions.
+Is the relationship fresh and blossoming?
+Is the relationship friendship with the hope of more?
+Your desires to say or express feelings and words to your intended through a flowering plant is lovingly by following these traditions.

 "What's in a name? that which we call a rose